menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 1. Locate the DHCP Scope you want to disable/enable and right-click on it.
 Scopes that are currently disabled have faded icons next to them.

-2. From the pop-up menu, select Disable to disable this scope, or if the scope is already disabled, select Enable to reactivate it.
+2. From the pop-up menu, select :guilabel:`Disable` to disable this scope, or if the scope is already disabled, select :guilabel:`Enable` to reactivate it.

 .. note::
   New scopes are always disabled by default so you can configure the properties before the DHCP server begins using it.